-1. Install a digital alarm clock in the bathroom.
+Install a digital alarm clock in the bathroom.
 I love this simple yet effective water proof suction cup style alarm clock.

-No more screaming and arguing in the morning at your teen, instead set the bathroom alarm and let them know when it goes off, so does the shower.
+No more yelling and arguing in the morning at your teen, instead set a bathroom alarm and let them know that when it goes off, so does the shower.

-2. Shower caddy.
+2. Shower caddy

-Get your teen a shower caddy (it’s never too early to prepare for those college days) and fill it with their favorite toiletries.
+Get your teen a shower caddy (it’s never too early to prepare for those college days), or a travel essentials bag like the one I always keep fully stocked for our next trip, and fill it with their favorite toiletries.

-4. Purchase multi-purpose products.
+4. Purchase multi-tasking products

 I am a huge fan of multi-tasking products because they can be such time savers.

-I have started buying my son the Dove Men + Care line because they offer fresh scented, dual purpose products like Body + Face Wash and Shampoo + Conditioner, which should making showering faster a breeze (key word here being should).
+I started buying my son the Dove Men + Care line because they offer fresh scented, dual purpose products like Body + Face Wash and Shampoo + Conditioner, which should making showering faster a breeze (key word here being should).

 Does your teen, you, or someone else in your home tend to take long showers?